secretstartups/handbook/management/group-retrospectives/index.html.md

 drawing any conclusions.
 To make sure the conversation is productive, we recommend that you **have a clear agenda for the conversation.** The moderator for the retrospective is then responsible for ensuring the agenda is followed and completed.
-While the specific nature of this agenda will vary from group0 to group, we recommend something that follows this general pattern:
+While the specific nature of this agenda will vary from group to group, we recommend something that follows this general pattern:

 1. **Introduction** - remind people of the purpose of the retrospective, and